daz-b-like/ProCam2D_Godot4.x/README.md

 - **DRAG_TYPE_SPRING_DAMP**: Uses a spring-damping system to create a smooth follow effect, like a spring pulling the camera towards the target.
 - **DRAG_TYPE_ADAPTIVE**: Adaptive drag that adjusts its speed based on the target's movement, providing a responsive camera behavior.
 - **DRAG_TYPE_SMOOTH_DAMP**: Smooth damp drag that gradually smooths out the camera movement over time, ensuring fluid transitions.
+- **DRAG_TYPE_SCREENS**: The camera transitions to the next part of the screen where the target moves.
+Similar to games that use screens or rooms e.g undertale, pinchstripe.
+The transition can be either smooth or abrupt depending on weather `drag_smoothly` is `true` or `false`.

 ## Properties